spookylukey/django-views-the-right-way/docs/_sources/delegation.rst.txt

   points would be the same, but hidden from you in the form of lots of mixins each with their own attributes and methods.
 With the function, your problem is more visible, and can prompt you factor things out.
-For example, if you have several parameters related to filtering a list, do you actually need a ``Filterer``.
+For example, if you have several parameters related to filtering a list, perhaps you actually need a ``Filterer``?

 Discussion: Copy-paste Programming Bad, Classes Good?
 -----------------------------------------------------